blosmusic/BLOSV1_AmpSim/README.md

 This repository does not include the builds folder for JUCE, as such contributions would need to be built via Projucer first.

 LICENSE
-This project was developed under the General Public License (GNU) https://www.gnu.org/licenses/gpl-3.0.en.html
+This project was developed under the General Public License (GNU): https://www.gnu.org/licenses/gpl-3.0.en.html

 ACKNOWLEDGEMENTS